PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 The long answer is that a Power BI visual inspects the locale of the current user before rendering.
-During the rendering process, the visual applies formatting to a date or numeric value based on the user’s locale and the format string of the source column or measure.
+During the rendering process, the visual determines what formatting to use for a date or numeric value based on the user’s locale and the format string of the source column or measure.

 Consider a simple scenario in which you’re building a report for an audience of report consumers that live in both New York \[**en-US**\]